Acre, Israel: Israel

 Throughout the 1950s, many Jewish neighbourhoods were established at the northern and eastern parts of the city, as it became a development town, designated to absorb numerous Jewish immigrants, largely Jews from Morocco.
+The first Jewish mayor of Akko was Baruch Noy.
+He devoted himself to organizing the municipal services and worked to improve the situation of new immigrants and Arab residents.
+To promote coexistence in the City, Noy encouraged Arabs to run for municipal council and instituted the practice of electing a deputy mayor from the Arab inhabitants.
+During his term, the first new neighborhoods were established, and the beginning of the development of Kfar Ata was laid.

 The old city of Akko remained largely Arab Muslim (including several Bedouin families), with an Arab Christian neighbourhood in close proximity.
 The city also attracted worshippers of the Baháʼí Faith, some of whom became permanent residents in the city, where the Baháʼí Mansion of Bahjí is located.
 Acre has also served as a base for important events in Baháʼí history, including being the birthplace of Shoghi Effendi, and the short-lived schism between Baháʼís initiated by the attacks by Mírzá Muhammad ʻAlí against ʻAbdu'l-Bahá.
 Baháʼís have since commemorated various events that have occurred in the city, including the imprisonment of Baháʼu'lláh.

 In the 1990s, the city absorbed thousands of Jews who immigrated from the former Soviet Union.
 Within several years, however, the population balance between Jews and Arabs shifted backwards, as northern neighbourhoods were abandoned by many of its Jewish residents in favour of new housing projects in nearby Nahariya, while many Muslim Arabs moved in (largely coming from nearby Arab villages).
 Nevertheless, the city still has a clear Jewish majority; in 2011, the population of 46,000 included 30,000 Jews and 14,000 Arabs.

 Ethnic tensions erupted in the city on 8 October 2008 after an Arab citizen drove through a predominantly Jewish neighbourhood during Yom Kippur, leading to five days of violence between Arabs and Jews.

 In 2009, the population of Acre reached 46,300.
 In 2018 Shimon Lankri was re-elected mayor with 85% of the vote.